bokulich-lab/q2-fondue/tutorial/tutorial_draft.md

 | Runs           | (E\|D\|S)RR[0-9]{6,}    | ERR123456  |

 Since the launch of BioProject IDs in 2011, this accession number is commonly referenced in most publications, allowing access to all raw sequencing data and corresponding metadata of the entire project<sup>1</sup>.
-The subordinate Runs, contain the actual sequencing data of individual samples.
-These are the two accession number types that can be used as input for q2-fondue.
+The subordinate _Runs_, contain the actual sequencing data of individual samples.
+BioProject and Run ID are the two accession number types that can be used as input for _q2-fondue_.

 #### Database specific accession numbers: